Plates

 Media: graphite on 4×6″ paper sample cards

-This project imagines the visual experience of the city through the eyes of an individual suffering from clinical depression.
-The inspiration for this project came from a conversation between the artist and his teenaged son who battled this disease for seven years.
+This project imagines the city through the eyes of an individual suffering from clinical depression.
+The inspiration for these two drawings came from a conversation between the artist and his teenaged son who fought this disease for seven long years.

-Media: oil and ink pens on white Rives de Lin paper (350 gsm)
+Media: oil-based paint and ink pens on white Rives de Lin paper roll (350 gsm)

 Click on a thumbnail to enlarge the image.